MCLD/ExtractRDLFiles/README.md

 ## How to use

-1. Edit the App.config file to fix the ConnectionString to point to the Report Server database.
+1. Edit the `ExtractRDLFiles.exe.config` file to fix the ConnectionString to point to the Report Server database.
 2. Run the program.

 The program should create a folder called "ExtractedReports" containing the same directory